 You can also use the moving average line to detect potential dynamic support and resistance levels of an asset price by looking to identify a spot where the current price meets or touches with the line.
 When it comes to using the moving average to identify support and resistance levels, traders read the signals as follows:

 - If the price intersects the moving average line from above, then the indicator signals potential support levels indicating that the price will bounce and move upward.
 Consequently, a bullish moving average acts as support

 - When the price touches the moving average line from below, a resistance level is determined, which means that the price will move downward.
 Accordingly, the bearish moving average serves as resistance

 The graph below identifies the support and resistance levels using a moving average indicator.

 It is evident that during an upward trend, the moving average serves as a price support level, and each time the price touches the line from above, it indicates an upward price movement (points shown with green arrows).
 On the right side, a resistance level is identified using the moving average line (the red arrow).
 When the price touches the line from below it signals a downward price movement.

 The pros and cons of the moving average

 Benefits of using the moving average indicator in your trading strategies are:

-- Although there are commonly used time-frames, a single moving average set up doesn't apply across different assets.
-Hence, you need to identify the best setup for different assets if you trade multiple assets.
-You might need different setups because not all assets behave and react in the same way to changing market conditions and also there are differences in terms of volatility.
+- Although there are commonly used time-frames, a single moving average set-up doesn't apply across different assets.
+Hence, you need to identify the best set-up for different assets if you trade multiple assets.
+You might need different set-ups because not all assets behave and react in the same way to changing market conditions, and there are also differences in volatility

 How to use moving average indicators